Detectives Somerset (Morgan Freeman) and Mills (Brad Pitt) have seven days to catch a serial killer who may be the devil himself.

 He’s an outsider on the force and his colleagues resent him asking so many questions – yet it’s those very qualities that make him a match for Doe.

 Somerset is a measured, patient man while Mills – in many ways his opposite – feeds on and reacts to every emotion.

 This makes the younger detective a perfect foil to Doe’s final murder.
 Doe can count on Mills to execute him in retaliation, thereby completing the last deadly sin, wrath.

 Meanwhile, Tracy’s scenes (and the pregnancy storyline) don’t add much to the plot.
 They’re only there to trigger Mills’ anger … which means Tracy exists only to get murdered.
 This is too often the fate of female characters in on-screen murder movies, whereas the action and insights go to the male characters.

 Towards the end of Seven, Somerset and Mills are drinking in a bar and picking over the bones of the case so far.

 Somerset tries to warn Mills that, “y’know, this isn’t gonna have a happy ending.”
-Mills replies that he’ll be happy enough when they catch Doe – words which will prove bitterly ironic.
+Mills replies he’ll be happy enough when they catch Doe – words that will prove bitterly ironic.

 There’s also a nod to the ending and overarching themes of hell and ruined paradise.